Planning a visit and have questions? Please feel free to contact us.

 The “free” in Free Methodist stands for freedom—freedom in worship style, freedom for the poor to worship with the wealthy, and freedom from slavery for all people.
 These are the reasons why, in 1860, a group of Methodist lay people and pastors joined together to form a new denomination and called it Free Methodist.
 We encourage you to learn more about the Free Methodist denomination, and read the Free Methodist Statement of Doctrine.

 Fundamental to our worship at Mattis Avenue Free Methodist Church is the concept that we want to promote, enable and give every opportunity for the congregation to worship God in meaningful and expressive ways.
 This affects everything that we do!
 You’ll find that our musicians strive to be facilitators—encouraging the congregation to worship, and more specifically to sing!
-We give priority to hearing the word of God, with various congregational members reading Scriptures from the Old and New Testament each week, and either Pastor Herb or Pastor Jon teaching each Sunday.
+We give priority to hearing the word of God, with various congregational members reading Scriptures from the Old and New Testament each week, and Biblical preaching each Sunday.
 We pray together, celebrate communion together monthly, and as often as we can, share our faith stories with one another.

 Expect a mix of musical styles.
 Expect to sing heartily.
 Expect songs and hymns chosen for the quality of text and music and meant to encourage the congregation to worship in ways consistent with the diverse traditions of music in the church.

-Depending on the Sunday, you’ll hear drums and guitar, perhaps with some violin mixed in - or once a month, our orchestra!
-One Sunday we might sing some older hymns; another Sunday, something hot off the charts.
-We love to be a place where kids and parents and grandparents can sing and worship alongside each other!
+Depending on the Sunday, you’ll hear drum and guitar, perhaps with some violin mixed in - or once a month, our orchestra!
+One Sunday we might sing some older hymns; another Sunday, something recent.
+We love to be a place where kids and parents and grandparents can sing formative words and worship alongside each other!

 Friendly!
 You'll meet people of different ages, life stages, and cultures.